Low-power CMOS receiver for medical implant communication services

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Savci, Huseyin Serif, "Low-power CMOS receiver for medical implant communication services" (2008).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 25.
+25.